 image

-Glencolmcille / Gleann Cholm Cille
+Gleann Cholm Cille - Glencolmcille

-Stone carving - the Glen AngelFine beaches and cliffs make for excellent hiking in all directions.
-A five mile walk southwest from Cashel leads to Malinbeag.
+Fine beaches and cliffs make for excellent hiking in all directions.
+A five mile walk southwest from Cashel, in Glencolmcille village, leads to Malinbeag.
 This coastal area was once notorious for smuggling.
-A trip to the Silver Strand will reward you with stunning views of the gorgeous beach and surrounding rocky cliffs.
-The Glen Head - identifiable by the Martello tower at its peak, is an hour's walk from Cashel through land laden with prehistoric ruins including St Colmcille's stations of the cross.
+A trip to the Silver Strand will reward you with stunning views of a gorgeous beach surrounded by rocky cliffs, and maybe with a swim in its calm, crysal-clear waters.
+Glen Head, a peak identifiable by the Martello tower at its peak, can be viewed from the Folk Village and is an hour's walk from Cashel through lands rich in prehistoric ruins, including St Columba’s Stations of the Cross.

 Glen Head, Glencolmcille, County Donegal